-- Takes day to day responsibility for Online Safety issues and has a leading role in establishing and reviewing the school Online Safety policies/documents. - Ensures that all staff are aware of the procedures that need to be followed in the event of an Online Safety incident taking place. - Provides training and advice for staff which may be delegated to other suitably qualified members of staff. - Liaises with school Computing Co-ordinator and technical provider. - Receives reports of Online Safety incidents and with the Headteacher creates a log of incidents to inform future Online Safety developments. - Attends relevant meeting/committee of Governors when appropriate. - Reports regularly to Head teacher.
+- Takes day to day responsibility for Online Safety issues and has a leading role in establishing and reviewing the school Online Safety policies/documents. - Ensures that all staff are aware of the procedures that need to be followed in the event of an Online Safety incident taking place. - Provides training and advice for staff which may be delegated to other suitably qualified members of staff. - Liaises with school Computing Co-ordinator and technical provider. - Receives reports of Online Safety incidents and with the Executive Headteacher reviews incidents to inform future Online Safety developments. - Attends relevant meeting/committee of Governors when appropriate. - Reports regularly to Executive Headteacher.